Vincent Nichols: Reception of former Anglicans

 On 20 October 2009, Cardinal William Levada and Archbishop Joseph Di Noia held a press conference in which they announced that Pope Benedict XVI was preparing to release an apostolic constitution that would allow Anglicans, both laity and clergy, to join the Catholic Church in groups and maintain their corporate identity in new Personal Ordinariates for former Anglicans entering the Roman Catholic Church.

 A joint statement on the new protocol from Nichols and the Anglican Communion's head, Archbishop Rowan Williams of Canterbury, was issued at the same time in London.
 The joint statement said that the development reflected "substantial overlap in faith, doctrine and spirituality between the Catholic Church and the Anglican tradition" and affirmed "on-going official dialogue between the Catholic Church and the Anglican Communion", including the Anglican Roman Catholic International Commission (ARCIC) and International Anglican Roman Catholic Commission for Unity and Mission (IARCCUM).

 However, Canon Giles Fraser, an Anglican canon of St Paul's Cathedral, preaching at an ecumenical service at Nichols' own cathedral in Westminster, suggested "...there are some – and indeed in both Churches – who do not see it like this at all.
-For from the Anglican perspective, this new invitation to swim the Tiber can sometimes have a slightly predatory feel; in corporate terms, a little like a take over bid in some broader power play of church politics."
+For from the Anglican perspective, this new invitation to swim the Tiber can sometimes have a slightly predatory feel; in corporate terms, a little like a takeover bid in some broader power play of church politics."

 Traditional Catholic rites and sacraments

-Following the ascent of Arthur Roche to the Congregation for Divine Worship and the Discipline of the Sacraments and his "clarifying" Responsa ad Dubia supplement to Traditionis custodes, Nichols moved to suppress and prohibit the celebration of the Sacrament of Confirmation in the Archdiocese of Westminster according to the traditional rites of the Catholic Church, as they were celebrated before the institution of the Novus Ordo in 1971 (created after Vatican II).
+Following the ascent of Arthur Roche to the Congregation for Divine Worship and the Discipline of the Sacraments and his "clarifying" Responsa ad Dubia supplement to Traditionis custodes, Nichols moved to prohibit the celebration of the Sacrament of Confirmation in the Archdiocese of Westminster according to the traditional Latin rites of the Catholic Church, as they were celebrated before the institution of the Novus Ordo in 1971 (created after Vatican II).
 This affected the annual traditional Catholic confirmations at St James's, Spanish Place in London (part of the archdiocese of Westminster), where, before 2022, they had been celebrated under indult for the last 20 years.
-This put Nichols at variance with the Latin Mass Society.
-Though confirmations in traditional rites continue in England and Wales through the Society of St. Pius X and the Eastern Catholic Churches.
+This put Nichols at variance with the Latin Mass Society, though confirmations in pre-Vatican II rites continue in England and Wales through the canonically irregular Society of St. Pius X and the Eastern Catholic Churches.

+In February 2024 Nichols announced that the Latin mass planned for the Paschal Triduum, that had annually been held at St. Mary Moorfields, would be cancelled.
+This would result in the first time since the 1990s that the Triduum would not be celebrated in the archdiocese according to the old rites.